abhijat/ya2d2/README.md

 * ls [list all entries]
 * change-prompt

-There is basic support for tab completion of commands.
+There is basic support for tab completion of commands as well as the usual readline features.

-[Linefeed](https://github.com/murarth/linefeed) is used to provide the shell features.
+These features are provided by the excellent [Linefeed](https://github.com/murarth/linefeed) library.

 ##### Command line flags

 * --no-color : disables colored output

+##### OS compatibility

+The application is developed on Linux, but it should also work on OSX.